 Managers want to know what they need to do next to achieve their objectives.
 The practice of marketing teaches managers how to decide on their next action by planning their activities, create value for customers, clients or any other beneficiary, and communicate the value proposition.
 Perspectives on Marketing discusses practical tools to help you create value for your customers.

 Calling something theoretical is usually considered as being negative.
 From a scientific view, A theory is a model of reality that generalises what practitioners do.
 Kurt Lewin said that that “nothing is more practical than a good theory”.
 Marketing theory helps us to understand marketing and practice and how marketing interacts with society.
-Perspectives on marketing discusses many theories that help you to understand better how you can create value for your customers.
+The Perspectives on Marketing channel discusses theoretical models that assist in understanding how you can create value for your customers.

 Normative marketing is about what marketers ought to be doing.
 Intellectuals have criticised marketing for creating false needs and promoting consumerism.
 While these critiques are mostly correct, marketing is not inherently evil.
 A normative perspective helps marketers to make ethical decisions.
-Perspectives on marketing discusses the ethics of marketing by deciding what they ought to do.
+The Perspectives on Marketing channel discusses the ethics of marketing by deciding what they ought to do.

 Perspectives on Marketing Video Presentation